 Welcome to the Heritage Gallery

-Pardon our dust this summer as we install a new exhibit — You are Here: Mapping Early Phoenix — in the Stevens-Haustgen Bungalow’s Heritage Gallery, opening September 5th.
+Our newest exhibit, You are Here: Mapping Early Phoenix opened in the Stevens-Haustgen Bungalow’s Heritage Gallery in September 2018.
 Using old maps, pictures and deeds, this exhibit explores the development of early Phoenix — specifically how those original 98 blocks became the bustling downtown we enjoy today.
 The exhibit showcases not only the artistic, scientific, and geographic qualities of maps, but depicts the people and events that shaped how boundaries of all types were drawn, both literally and figuratively.

 Thank you to the Maricopa County Recorders Office for partnering with us for this exhibit, and to APS for their generous grant to help support You are Here.